awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 ![\[The core as client and local message broker.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/mqtt-qos.png)

-For more information about QoS, see [Quality of Service Levels and Protocol Flows](https://mqtt.org/documentation) on the MQTT website\.
+For more information about MQTT and QoS, see [Getting Started](https://mqtt.org/getting-started/) on the MQTT website\.

 **Communication with the AWS Cloud**
 + **Outbound messages use QoS 1**